-This is easy, using the "System Output Stream".
+This is easy, using the System Output Stream out.
 There are several related methods:

-System.out.print( String s);
+System.out.print(String s);

-System.out.println( String s);
+System.out.println(String s);

-System.out.printf(s, args );
+System.out.printf(String s, args);

 println() appends a newline character '\n' to the string.
 Both print and println allow you to print objects of any class by calling the object's toString() method.

-System.out.printf( s, args ) is the same as System.out.print( String.format(s, args );
+All objects have a toString() method but the default method just returns a String version of the object's location in memory, which is fairly useless.
+Overwrite toString() if you want a useful method.
+System.out.printf(s, args) is the same as System.out.print(String.format(s, args);